 Sarah Bardwell

-Sarah Bardwell is the Executive Director of Britten Pears Arts a pioneering music, arts and heritage charity based on the Suffolk coast.
+Sarah Bardwell is the Managing Director of the Royal Philharmonic Orchestra.
+She was previously Executive Director of Britten Pears Arts, a pioneering music, arts and heritage charity based on the Suffolk coast.
 It encompasses the Aldeburgh Festival, a world-class concert hall, initiatives focused on artist training and development, a unique and extensive archive, the house where Britten lived with his partner Peter Pears, and a leading programme of music, health and well-being.
 Previously Sarah was the Director of Handel House Museum, now Handel & Hendrix.
 During her eleven-year tenure she led the organisation through a major £4m capital project to secure a long lease for the property, and ran a £2m HLF-supported building project.
 A music graduate, she has also worked at the Royal Albert Hall, English National Opera and the Kennedy Center in Washington DC.

 Michael Burden